-Measure A 2002 and Measure A+ 2006 Bonds Citizens' Oversight Committee
+Measures A 2002/2006 and Measure E 2014 Citizens' Bond Oversight Committee

-Voters of Contra Costa County have passed two facility bond measures enabling the Contra Costa Community College District to refurbish aging facilities, build new facilities to accommodate enrollment growth, and purchase sorely needed equipment for classrooms.
+Voters of Contra Costa County have passed three facility bond measures enabling the Contra Costa Community College District to refurbish aging facilities, build new facilities to accommodate enrollment growth, and purchase sorely needed equipment for classrooms.

-Measure A is a $120-million bond measure, passed on March 5, 2002, and Measure A+ is a $286.5 million bond measure passed on June 6, 2006, and Measure E 2014 is a $450 million bond measure passed on June 3, 2014.
+Measure A 2002 is a $120 million bond measure passed on March 5, 2002, Measure A 2006 is a $286.5 million bond measure passed on June 6, 2006, and Measure E 2014 is a $450 million bond measure passed on June 3, 2014.

 Bond funds may only be used for the construction, reconstruction, rehabilitation, or replacement of college facilities, including the furnishing and equipping of college facilities, or the acquisition or lease of real property for college facilities, and not for any other purpose, such as teacher and administrator salaries or other operating expenses.

 As the Governing Board noted in its November 2001 resolution approving the first Measure A, most of the classrooms and science labs are over 30 years old, and some are at least 50 years old.
 Classrooms, science labs, restrooms, and other buildings and facilities must be repaired, wired for 21st century technology, upgraded, and modernized if they are to continue to serve the needs of Contra Costa County's students.